 - Balance chin profile relative to nasal projection

 - Erase protruding veins and tendons in the hands

 Hyaluronic acid is a commonly-used dermal filler made of the same complex sugar that is found naturally in body tissues, such as skin and cartilage.
 It is used in a smooth gel form, and binds to water in the deep layers of skin to create more volume and elasticity—allowing an effective, temporary treatment that can fill facial lines and wrinkles, restore lost volume and enhance facial contours.

-In addition to the initial consultation with Dr. Dawes, a dermal filler procedure can take from 15 to 60 minutes, depending on areas to be treated.
+In addition to the initial consultation, a dermal filler procedure can take from 30 to 90 minutes, depending on areas to be treated.

 There is temporary discomfort as the injection is made with a fine needle into the skin.
 We offer topical anesthetics and fillers containing local anesthetics to help ease any discomfort.
-Dr. Dawes has injected thousands of patients and helps to ensure that they experience the least amount of pain possible.
+Dr. Dawes and his nurse injector have injected thousands of patients and helps to ensure that they experience the least amount of pain possible.

 Results vary, depending on type of dermal filler and treatment used, and patient individuality.
-Average result times, by type:
+Average result time:

 Those who can be licensed to administer dermal filler injections are limited to:

 - Physicians actively licensed by the College of Physicians & Surgeons of Alberta

 - Registered Nurses and Nurse Practitioners actively licensed by the College & Association of Registered Nurses of Alberta, who are injecting with sufficient education and training in this procedure, and with support from a physician